Technical Video Information

-American Standers Association measurement used to classify the speed of a negative film stock or the sensitive of a digital image sensor, often used side by side with ISO.
+American Standers Association measurement used to classify the speed of a negative film stock or the sensitivity of a digital image sensor, often used side by side with ISO.

-America Society of Cinematographers, A Hollywood-based Guild for distinguished Directors of Photograph; also published American Cinematographer Magazine.
+America Society of Cinematographers, A Hollywood-based Guild for distinguished Directors of Photography; also published American Cinematographer Magazine.

 The width of an image divided by its height.

-An auxiliary camera shooting at the same time as the main unit camera; its footage is often referred to as b-roll.
+An auxiliary camera shoots simultaneously with the primary unit camera; its footage is often referred to as a b-roll.

-The amount of digital data being processed during a given time period.
+The amount of digital data being processed during a given period.

 To determine the geography and desired angles for a scene.